 “She can still resurrect herself, like you did.”

 “She can!
 But what strikes me is how the living speak of loss.
 It’s a loss for you!
 As for the undead, we gained something we never asked for, the feeling of our own expiration.
 That split second of nothingness.
-A dreadful gift!
+A dreadful burden!
 I can build a life to replace what’s been taken away from me, I can recover my joy and my body, but I can never get rid of these memories.”

 “That’s as best I can describe it.
 As you see me today, Kendra, I cannot be said to have lost my life or body.
 Only my past, and death is hardly the only event that can uproot your life in that manner.”